Privacy Policy

 - Product management and quality assurance

-10.2 External service providers (processors – Art.
+10.2 External service providers (data processors – Art.
 28 GDPR)

 We use carefully selected external service providers who process personal data on our behalf, e.g.: